welovepaperapi/welovepaperapi/readme.md

 If an idea pops into my head, chances are I’ll code it.

-My main tech stack is C++, Java, HTML, and Lua.
-My favorite tools are CLion, IntelliJ IDEA, and VSCode.
+My main tech stack is C#, Java, PHP, and Lua.
+My favorite tools are IntelliJ IDEA, and VSCode.

-I’ve got a bunch of projects, but my main project is PolixerRPG.
+I’ve got a bunch of projects, but my main project is Ängler-Studios.

 I’ve built over 100 private repos, but publicly, it’s probably less than 20 at this point.